atsushieno/aap-core/README.md

 - lack of libc++fs (experimental/filesystem) https://github.com/android-ndk/ndk/issues/609 <del>**NOTE**: it looks as if its milestone is set for NDK r21, but it had been marked since back to r16, so do not trust the milestone.</del> It is finally going to be included in NDK r22.
 - It is not limited to Android, but `FUID::generate()` is not implemented on Linux (where they could just use `uuid/uuid.h` or `uuid.h` API...)

 On a related note, JUCE v5.x lacks VST3 support on Linux so far.
-[They have been working on it](https://forum.juce.com/t/vst3-support-on-linux/31872) for more than a year, but finally [JUCE6 is going to supprort it](https://juce.com/discover/stories/announcing-juce-6).
+[It will be available in JUCE6](https://juce.com/discover/stories/announcing-juce-6).